What to see on Isla Saona

 ,regionOfInterest=(2658,1772))

-If you're the type who can't stay still on the towel, you're in luck.
-The park offers several excursions near Cala Mondragó that will allow you to discover the coast of Santanyí from a much more authentic perspective:
+If you are one of those who cannot sit still on your towel, you are in luck.
+The park offers several excursions near Cala Mondragó that will allow you to get to know the Santanyí coast from a much more authentic point of view:

-This is a trail that starts from S'Amarador and leads you to a small, unspoiled cove where hardly anyone goes.
-It's a walk among rocks that allows you to see the more solitary side of the Mondragó Natural Park.
-The ideal route if you're looking for absolute silence and a snorkelling experience over posidonia meadows.
+This is a trail that starts from S'Amarador and takes you to a small, unspoilt cove where hardly anyone goes.
+It is a walk among rocks that allows you to see the more solitary side of the Mondragó Natural Park.
+The ideal route if you are looking for absolute silence and a snorkelling experience over posidonia meadows.

-It's a very easy circular route, suitable for children, that circles the dune system and the wetland area.
-Along the way, you'll see informative panels about the local flora and how this area has been restored.
+It is a very simple circular route suitable for children that surrounds the dune system and the wetland area.
+During the journey you will see information panels about the local flora and how this space was recovered.

-This route ascends slightly up the right slope of Cala Mondragó.
-From the viewpoint, you'll have a spectacular panoramic view of the sea entering the coast.
-It's the perfect spot to understand the geography of the place and observe the boats anchored in its turquoise waters.
+This route climbs slightly on the right side of Cala Mondragó.
+From the viewpoint, you will have a spectacular panoramic view of the sea entering the coast.
+It is the perfect place to understand the geography of the place and observe the boats that anchor in its turquoise waters.

-For the more avid hikers, there's a path that runs along the cliffs to the north, connecting the park with the port of Portopetro.
-It's a longer route, but well worth it, where you'll see old dry-stone constructions and enjoy the constant sea breeze from the Mallorcan east.
+For those who love hiking, there is a path that borders the cliffs to the north and connects the park with the port of Portopetro.
+It is a longer route, but one that is worth it, where you will see old dry stone constructions and enjoy the constant sea breeze of the Mallorcan east.

 Culture